PRSA Pension

 Take the first step by visiting our Contact Page to schedule an initial consultation.

-AVC Pension FAQs
+PRSA Pension FAQs

 You will be able to access your PRSA from the age of 60.
 There is an option of early access from the age of 50 if you decide to retire early.
 In certain circumstances, if you are terminally ill, you are able to access your PRSA at any age.
 On retirement, you can take up to 25% of your fund as a tax-free lump sum, with the remainder kept in the PRSA, used to purchase an annuity or transferred into an ARF (Approved Retirement Fund).